zinzloun/THM_WriteUP/PT_Path_notes/README.md

 # Penetration Test THM Pathway
 ![hacker](oscp.png)
 Following notes I took facing some challange\box, so these are not properly write-up\walkthrough, often just an aspect is covered (e.g. privilege escalation).
-I took the notes since I discovered new tactics (sometime reading someone else blog or article), that I was not able to discover (or to think)
+I took the notes since I discovered new tactics, sometime reading someone else blog or article, or just because I liked the exploitation path.

 ## Vulnversity
 ### Priv escalation